lgbouma/yieldCode/README.md

   Do it by calling `Eclipses/main.pro`, which is a wrapper to `tile_wrapper.pro`, which is a loop over all the healpix tiles for all the stars in the sky for which you'll be simulating transits and observations.
-  (If you want to speed things up, `split_for` would parallelize this, but I haven't implemented it) After editing `main.pro` to your desired input parameters (see below), do something like:
+  (If you want to speed things up, `split_for` would parallelize this, but I haven't implemented it).
+  After editing `main.pro` to your desired input parameters (see below), do something like:
   ```
   cat main.pro > my_log_name.out && idl -e main &>> my_log_name.out &